 - Punched Across the Room: Highlanders have two sword-based versions of this—

 - After a whirl of the sword, Wagon Wheel causes this in addition to splash damage.

 - Cartar Stroke works similarly, but Highlanders can learn an attribute that will deal additional damage to an enemy that hits a wall after getting hit.

 - Stance System: Crossguard increases the defense and probability of blocking enemy strikes.
 An enemy thus blocked is vulnerable to a riposte from a stab attack.

 - Stupidity-Inducing Attack: Crown is an overhead strike that reduces an enemy's Intelligence and Spirit temporarily.

 - "It is a vain death that lies at the end for those who seek only dauntlessness.
 If you wish to achieve true justice, lift a Peltasta's shield."

-The other class available at Rank 2.
+One of the classes available to Swordsmen.
 Loosely based on the peltast skirmishers of Classical Greece, these warriors emphasize shield-based combat skills.
 As a result they are more defensive fighters when compared to Highlanders.